Minimally Invasive Gastric Surgery cost in India

 Unlike traditional open surgery, minimally invasive gastric surgery is performed using small incisions and specialised instruments, including a laparoscope (a small camera).
 This approach reduces postoperative pain, lowers the risk of infection, minimises scarring, and generally leads to a faster recovery.

-Cost Range of Minimally Invasive Gastric Surgery cost in India
+Estimated Cost of Minimally Invasive Gastric Surgery

 Minimum Cost USD 3000